kaiergin/chessapp/README.txt

 - saving multiple different buttons to a list
 There were work arounds but much extra code was needed
 ----------------

+Acknoledgements:
+I realize that the program could have been much shorter if I used dictionaries for pieces/images.
+I also realize that if pieces used inheritance that the code would have been simpler and more efficient.
+I now also realize that if I made temporary saves of the board before every move was made, it would be much simpler to revert back to the previous game state when an illegal move is made.
+Because I started this project halfway through my python class, I had not learned about these things and by the time I learned them, it would have been more work to go back and change them.
+I also have found out that my coding etiquette is very bad.
+Some of my lines are way to long and I use a lot of improper spacing.
+Sorry.

 Update: Chess game movement complete.
 Pieces still don’t have chess logic and do not understand player turns.
 Hopefully will add in turns and some of chess logic before end of class.